osmanii/osmanii.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am an Assistant Professor of Information Systems at the University of Maryland, Baltimore County.
+I am also a faculty affiliate for research in the Regenstreif Center for Healthcare Engineering at Purdue University.
+Prior to joining UMBC, I was a Visiting Assistant Professor in the Department of Computer Science and Software Engineering at Miami University.
+I completed a Ph.D. in Computational Sciences from Marquette University.
+I received my B.Sc. degree in Computer Science and Engineering from Military Institute of Science and Technology (MIST), Bangladesh and M.Sc. degree in Computational Sciences from Marquette University, USA.

+My research centers in an interest in contributing to a deeper understanding of the context in big data ubiquitous computing environment.
+My research interests include artificial intelligence, data science, machine learning, ubiquitous computing, indoor localization, and human activity recognition.
+The foundation of my research has applied the knowledge from computer science, applied mathematics, and statistics.

+Please feel free to contact me if you have any questions.

 -----------------------------------------
 I am currently looking for motivated Ph.D. students to join our lab, Causal Artificial Intelligence Lab (CAIL).
 If you are interested please reach out to me at mogani [at] umbc [dot] edu.